zemacedo99/Replication-Package/README.md

 3. Follow the installation instructions.

 #### Linux:
 Most Linux distributions come with Python pre-installed.
-If not, you can use your distribution's package manager to install Python.
+If not, you can install Python in your distribution's package manager.
 For example, on Ubuntu:

 ```bash
 sudo apt update